The Latest NBA Odds

 There are a few options available if you are looking for more exciting markets in the game itself.
 Even though these are game-related bets, they are still reliant on the players.
 The All-Star games are probably one of the highlights of the season.

-With the Slam Dunk Contest, Three-Point Contest, and Skills Challenge on show, it's difficult to choose where to place a bet.
-The Slam Dunk Contest has some familiar faces such as Aaron Gordon from the Orlando Magic at +150, and the Lakers' Dwight Howard at +550.
+With the Slam Dunk Contest, Three-Point Contest, and Skills Challenge on show, it’s difficult to choose where to place a bet.
+The interesting with these kind of odds is that it’s very important to have knowledge of the player you bet on.